jounile/blog/_posts/2019-09-28-pull-request-scraping.markdown

 I had an assingment to parse Pull Requests from Bitbucket and write the information to Excel.
 For this we can utilize a couple of great Python libraries.

-<a href="[selenium]" target="_blank">Selenium</a> is a nifty browser automation library that can navigate to URLs, read information from the page, click links and much more.
+[Selenium][selenium] is a nifty browser automation library that can navigate to URLs, read information from the page, click links and much more.

 Install the libs we will be using.